kelokito/ml-project/README.md

 * Model outputs and performance summaries are stored under the `models/` directory.
 * This approach ensures repeatable, efficient offline testing without requiring daily submissions.

+## Project Report

+The complete report detailing the methodology, experiments, results, and conclusions is provided in the root directory of the project as **`ml_report.pdf`**.